 Learn to Play Eight Ball – Bridges & Rests

-The bridge hand however it is made must be firm and unmoving until the shot is completed.
+The Bridges & Rests hand style be firm and unmoving until the shot is completed.
 The way a player puts his hand on the table is very revealing to an expert eye.
 One might liken it to a hand-shake when socialising.
 So often one sees the nervous uncertain player with a soft fidgety bridge hand and vice-like grip on the butt.
 Precisely the reverse is necessary for smooth relaxed play.

 Much to my surprise, bridge hands seem to create many problems for players so that I feel it is worth showing them in some detail.
 It is the business end of the cue and plays as important a part as the other components in keeping the cue on line besides adding stability to the whole body.
 The following photographs will convey more than words.
 So I will only comment briefly on the different bridges shown.